-- regulations and best business practices. - 14.
+- independent judgment to the formulation of sound corporate strategies and policies. - 12.
+Implement a process for selection of Directors, who can add value and contribute independent judgment to the formulation of sound corporate strategies and policies. - 13.
+Ensure the PNB Group faithful compliance with all applicable laws, regulations and best business practices. - 14.
 Establish and maintain an investor relations program that will keep the stockholders informed of important developments in the PNB Group. - 15.
 Identify the stakeholders in the community in which the PNB Group operates or which are directly affected by its operations, and formulate a clear policy of accurate, timely and effective communication with them. - 16.
 Adopt a system of check and balance within the Board. - 17.
 Formulate and implement policies and procedures that will ensure the integrity and transparency of related party transactions between and among the Bank and its joint ventures, subsidiaries, associates, affiliates, major stockholders, officers and directors, including their spouses, children and dependent siblings and parents and of interlocking director relationships by members of the Board. - 18.
 Establish and maintain an alternative dispute resolution system in the PNB Group that can amicably settle conflicts or differences between the Bank, its subsidiaries and affiliates and its stockholders; and third parties, including the regulatory authorities. - 19.
 Meet at such times or frequency as may be needed. - 20.
 Keep the activities and decisions of the Board within its authority under the Amended Articles of Incorporation and Amended By-Laws, and in accordance with existing laws, rules and regulations. - 21.
 Appoint a Compliance Officer who shall have the rank of at least a Vice President. - 22.
-Adequate governance structures and control processes related to the different activities of the bank, ie., systems to identify and monitor material risks; organizational structures and accounting procedures; evaluation of quality assets; and disclosure of material information including related party transactions. - Adequate governance structures and control processes for areas of exposures that pose significant risk to bank. - 24.
-Establish appropriate management information systems. - 25.
-Protect the interests of stakeholders adequately.
+Adequate governance structures and control processes related to the different activities of the bank, ie., systems to identify and monitor material risks; organizational structures and accounting procedures; evaluation of quality assets; and disclosure of material information including related party transactions. - 23.
+Adequate governance structures and control processes for areas of exposures that pose significant risk to bank.
+24. Establish appropriate management information systems.
+25. Protect the interests of stakeholders adequately.